JGSNETO/Learn-Matlab/README.md

 - MATLAB implements FOR-LOOP

 - While loop: For loops work well when we know the number of necessary iterations before the loop.
+- Logical Index:
+- Problem: Given a vector, v, of scalars, create a second, w, that contains only the non-negative elements of v.
+Solution:

+w=[];
+jj=0;
+for ii=1:length(v);
+  if v(ii) >=0
+    jj = jj+1;
+    w(jj) = v(ii);
+  end
+end

+- Matlab provides a more elegant solution w=[];
+for ii=1:length(v);
+  if v(ii) >=0
+  %All elements current in w + v(ii)
+    w = [w v(ii)];
+  end
+end

+- The ultimate solution

+w = v(v>=0);

+- This is an example of logical index

+- Prealocation: In no prealoc version, matlab has no ideal how large the matrix a is eventually going to became.
+So every timewe add a new row, it had to find another place in the memory and copy the entire contents of the current array into the new location before it could add the next element.
+Find a place in memory and reserving it for a var is calle memory allocation.
+If you prealloc, it will save time for matlab.
+- You time a function with the help of two other functions called tick and tock.